 - a.
-The Crisis Intervention Counselor certifies that no person shall, on the basis of age, race, color, religion, national origin, ancestry, gender, marital status, sexual orientation, physical or mental challenges, socio-economic status or any other cultural descriptors, be excluded from participation in, be denied the benefits of, be subjected to discrimination under, or denied employment in connection with, any program or activity conducted pursuant to this Contract, or under the actual or apparent authority of this Contract.
-The Crisis Intervention Counselor agrees to have written sexual harassment policies which satisfy the requirements set forth in the Illinois Human Rights Act (775 ILCS 5). - b.
-In the event that a federal or State court or administrative agency makes a finding within the past 5 years, after a due process hearing, of discrimination by the Crisis Intervention Counselor on the basis of race, color, age, religion, national origin, disability, or sex, the Crisis Intervention Counselor will forward a copy of the finding to the CAC, CACI and to the ICJIA along with a Civil Rights Certification. - c.
-If required by the CACI, ICJIA or the Executive Director, the Crisis Intervention Counselor shall complete and submit an EEO Plan Certification to the CAC.
-This Certification will indicate if the Crisis Intervention Counselor is required to have an EEO Plan or if the Crisis Intervention Counselor is exempt from this requirement.
+The Crisis Intervention Counseling entity certifies that no person shall, on the basis of age, race, color, religion, national origin, ancestry, gender, marital status, sexual orientation, physical or mental challenges, socio-economic status or any other cultural descriptors, be excluded from participation in, be denied the benefits of, be subjected to discrimination under, or denied employment in connection with, any program or activity conducted pursuant to this Contract, or under the actual or apparent authority of this Contract.
+The Crisis Intervention Counseling entity agrees to have written sexual harassment policies which satisfy the requirements set forth in the Illinois Human Rights Act (775 ILCS 5). - b.
+In the event that a federal or State court or administrative agency makes a finding within the past 5 years, after a due process hearing, of discrimination by the Crisis Intervention Counseling entity on the basis of race, color, age, religion, national origin, disability, or sex, the Crisis Intervention Counseling entity will forward a copy of the finding to the CAC, CACI and to the ICJIA along with a Civil Rights Certification. - c.
+If required by the CACI, ICJIA or the Executive Director, the Crisis Intervention Counseling entity shall complete and submit an EEO Plan Certification to the CAC.
+This Certification will indicate if the Crisis Intervention Counseling entity is required to have an EEO Plan or if the Crisis Intervention Counseling entity is exempt from this requirement.